Balochistan, Pakistan: After independence

 Initially aspiring for independence, the Khan of Kalat finally acceded to Pakistan on 27 March 1948 after period of negotiations with Pakistan.
 The signing of the Instrument of Accession by Ahmad Yar Khan led his brother, Prince Abdul Karim, to revolt against his brother's decision due to their family rift. in July 1948.
 Princes Agha Abdul Karim Baloch and Muhammad Rahim refused to lay down arms, leading the Dosht-e Jhalawan in unconventional attacks on the army until 1950.
 The Prince indulged in Terror activities without any assistance from others.
 Jinnah and his successors allowed Yar Khan to retain his title until the province's dissolution in 1955.

-Insurgencies by Baloch nationalists took place in 1948, 1958–59, 1962–63 and 1973–77, with a new ongoing insurgency by autonomy-seeking Baloch groups since 2003.
-While many Baloch support the demand for autonomy, the majority are not interested in seceding from Pakistan.
+Insurgencies by Baloch nationalists took place in 1948–1950, 1958–1960, 1962–1969 and 1973–1977, with a new ongoing insurgency by autonomy-seeking Baloch groups since 2003.
+While many Balochis support the demand for autonomy, the majority are not interested in seceding from Pakistan.

 At a press conference on 8 June 2015 in Quetta, Balochistan's Home Minister Sarfraz Bugti accused India's prime minister Narendra Modi of openly supporting terrorism.
 Bugti implicated India's Research and Analysis Wing (RAW) of being responsible for recent attacks at military bases in Smangli and Khalid, and for subverting the China–Pakistan Economic Corridor (CPEC) agreement.

-Gwadar, a region of Balochistan was a Colony of Oman for more than a century and in the 1960s, Pakistan took over the land.
+Gwadar, a region of Balochistan, was a colony of Oman for more than a century from 1783 until 1958, when it was purchased by Pakistan.
 Many people in this region are therefore Omani.